Everllence B&W ME-LGIP key visual

 Learn more about the Everllence B&W ME-LGIP engine – a future-proof solution for clean maritime propulsion.

-The ME-LGIP is generally available for retrofits as well as newbuilds.
-Whether it makes sense to upgrade existing vessels with the ME-LGIP engine depends on different factors.
-The decision to proceed with an upgrade is based on technical feasibility and the overall cost-effectiveness of the conversion.
+The ME-LGIM is generally available for retrofits as well as newbuilds.
+Whether it makes sense to upgrade existing vessels with the ME-LGIM engine depends on several factors.
+We evaluate the ship’s structural layout, the compatibility of the ME-LGIM engine with existing systems, and the required modifications – which may include adjustments to the engine room, fuel handling systems, and auxiliary components.
+The decision to proceed with a retrofit is based on technical feasibility and the overall cost-effectiveness of the conversion.

-LPG-fuelled engines like the Everllence B&W ME-LGIP engine are ideally suited for a the application on LPG carriers and shuttle tankers .
-Thanks to their fuel flexibility and environmental benefits, ME-LGIP engines are an attractive choice for both newbuilds and retrofits.
+Methanol-fuelled engines like the ME-LGIM engine are highly versatile and suited for a wide range of maritime applications.
+These include container vessels of all sizes, product tankers, very large crude carriers, numerous bulk carrier sizes, roll-on/roll-of ships, and pure car and truck carriers.
+Thanks to their fuel flexibility and environmental benefits, ME-LGIM engines are an attractive choice for both newbuilds and retrofits.